aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/drift-handling.md

 ### Inspect the drifted resources

-You can find more details about each occurence by inspecting the drift results in AWS Console.
+You can find more details about each occurrence by inspecting the drift results in AWS Console.

 - Login to your Management Account
 - Use the **Switch role** feature to switch to the target account using the management role (i.e. `ASEA-PipelineRole`)